PandasWhoCode/version2/docs/content/en/docs/guides/troubleshooting.md

 linkTitle: "Troubleshooting"
 weight: 8
 description: >
-  How to diagnose and resolve common issues with VersionTwo
+  How to diagnose and resolve common issues with Version2
 ---

 # Troubleshooting Guide

-This guide provides solutions for common issues you might encounter while using VersionTwo.
+This guide provides solutions for common issues you might encounter while using Version2.

 ## Diagnostic Tools